digbmc/cwd-toolkit/_projects/06_images.md

 - Only include images and media that are necessary

 - When including images, compress them.
-100 KB or fewer is generally a good size (especially for decorative images); however, images may need to be larger if showing intricate details, such as 500 kb.
+100 KB or fewer is generally a good size (especially for decorative images); however, images may need to be larger if showing intricate details, such as 500 kb

 - Anything more than 1 MB probably too large